Links on SoundGuys may earn us a commission. Learn more.

 Additionally, if you’ve already got Synapse set up with newer Razer gear, you might be in for a surprise: The Kraken 7.1 V2 doesn’t support Razer’s Synapse 3 program.
 If you want access to its settings, you’ll need to install an older version of the software.

-How do the Razer Kraken 7.1 V2 sound?
+How does the Razer Kraken 7.1 V2 sound?

 The Kraken 7.1 V2 is hardly an audiophile’s dream.
 While there’s nothing particularly bad about its output, it really emphasizes bass over mids.
 For music that means things like cymbals and strings can get a little masked by particularly loud bass lines.
 This is what happens to the high hat and the guitar in James Brown’s I Got Ants in My Pants (and I Want to Dance).